-Eating at a restaurant doesn't have to sabotage a healthy diet.
-Use smart-eating strategies: Plan ahead, consider the menu and choose foods carefully to keep you on your plan.
+Eating at a restaurant doesn't have to sabotage your healthy diet.
+Use smart-eating strategies: Plan ahead, consider the menu and choose foods carefully.

 Have a plan.
 Eat a light dinner if you ate a big lunch that day.
-Or, if you know ahead of time that you're going to a restaurant, cut back on calories during other meals during the day.
-Knowing menu terms and cooking basics makes ordering easier, especially if you need to control calories.
-So, look for foods that are steamed, broiled, baked or grilled, and limit fried and sautéed items or foods described as "crispy," "rich" or "au gratin."
+Or, if you know ahead of time that you're going to a restaurant, plan to have lighter meals during the day.
+Knowing menu terms and cooking basics makes ordering easier, especially if you have special dietary needs.

 Choosing a Restaurant

 Think ahead.
 Consider meal options at different restaurants and look for places with a wide range of menu items.
 Check online menus, if available, for nutrition information ahead of time.

 Be deliberate when ordering.
 Balance your meal by including healthier selections from all the different food groups such as lean protein foods, low-fat dairy, fruits, vegetables and whole grains.
 Look for freshly made entrée salads that give you "balance in a bowl."
 For example, entrée salads with baked or grilled chicken, beans or seafood provide protein along with fiber and other nutrients.
 Ask for dressing on the side so you can control the portion size.